-3. Be prepared to put yourself out there.
+3. Put yourself out there.

 Use your powerful skills of observation to gain critical insights on when, why and how you'll actively engage to move your career ahead.

-Hoey noted that one of the biggest mistakes introvert leaders can make is blindly following the advice of the person who "knows" – perhaps a boss, manager or mentor – without giving it a second thought.
+Hoey noted that one of the biggest mistakes introvert leaders can make is blindly following the advice of the person who "knows" – perhaps a boss, manager or mentor – without a second thought.
 Because of this, introverts often think they are communicating more than they are perceived to be.
 It's not uncommon for introverted leaders to feel that they've overcommunicated while their direct reports feel in the dark, said Hoey.

 "Others may assume that you don't know, don't care or don't care to know, because introverts seek first to listen and understand, then share their perspective after gathering the facts," added Alfano.